8 Best Heat Gun Reviews in 2017 | Expert Analysis

 True, you can use it to soften things.
 For example, when candle wax drops on a hard surface it hardens quickly.
 Well, you may take a screw and remove it, but it will take you time and you may as well end up damaging the surface.
 So what is the alternative, a heat gun?
 It will melt the wax and then you get it out quick.
 You save time, energy and best of all, you don't damage the surface.

-If you are a DIY person, am sure you handle lots of painting and decorating project.
+If you are a DIY person, am sure you handle lots of painting and decorating project and tools like air compressor for painting and other DIY tools.
 You also know how important it is to rectify the surface for a new application.
 Well, with a heat gun you job becomes easier, all that is needed is to heat the area, and use a heat resistant tool to get rid of old layers of painting.
 After that, apply the new paint.
 For wallpapers, the same applies.

 To Bend Objects